Piccolo Heckelphone

 Construction

 The piccolo heckelphone is very similar to the normal heckelphone, but is characterised by its significantly small size.
 In addition, it is made from one piece, with only the bell removable.
 Furthermore, it has a significantly wider, conical bore and significantly larger tone holes.
 The joint is similar to the oboe, but much smaller.
 The piccolo heckelphone is in F and has a tonal range of E4 to A6.
 An instrument that is very similar to the piccolo heckelphone is the Heckel musette.
 The instrument is in F and has a range from F4 to G6 and sounds slightly softer than the piccolo heckelphone.
-The last piccolo heckelphone produced was built in 1955.

 Use in Music